lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 The next Larry Hagman in Dallas won't be actor pretending to be happy  - but will be a digital champagne socialist - sharing wealth of a country and not exploited by corporations and others - but aware and trading i off - the end of caveat emptor

+Other implications
+- mesh networking will become a NSA funded thing - like TOR designed to undermine dictatorships.  it's probably the one most effective thing - but it will also allow fake news to spread.

+so we need to find ways to inoculate society - and that's still a great great challenge - mostly relying on the common sense of most people. it's not that bad an idea? children a/ education
+Idea: alternative history gives interesting way to validate my mental models of democracy against yours - if we arrive at same society we have same operating models - and really that's what we care about in a democracy - shared oersting models

+and guess what software is good at?
 What's next
 https://podcasts.apple.com/gb/podcast/another-podcast/id1535359773?i=1000503194270